Service Contract Terms

 In case of conflict between the respective product specific terms and the terms of this Contract, the former shall prevail to the extent of such inconsistency.

-	As a consequence of new regulatory requirement from the International Maritime Organization (IMO), the shipper will from July 1st 2016 be responsible for the verification of the gross mass prior to loading on board of a container carrying cargo.
-Therefore, the Carrier reserves the right as from July 1st 2016 to charge a fee in cases where the shipper’s lack of compliance to this regulatory requirement results in additional costs to then Carrier.
+(A) As a consequence of new regulatory requirement from the International Maritime Organization (IMO), the Shipper will from July 1st 2016 be responsible for the verification of the gross mass of loaded shipping containers prior to loading on board of a vessel.
+Therefore, the Carrier reserves the right as of July 1st 2016 to charge a fee in the event Shipper’s failure to comply with this regulatory requirement results in additional costs to the Carrier.

 10. Transit time, scheduled routing and/or mode of transport

 If transit time, scheduled routing and/or mode of transport is provided in this Contract it is indicative only and the Carrier does not undertake that the Goods shall arrive or be available at the Port of Discharge or the Place of Delivery (as applicable) at any particular time nor that it shall be carried by the scheduled routing or the mode of transport indicated.